EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 without modification, the difference being that unicode resource and user names are not allowed in Kaithem on 2.xx

-Kaithem includes all dependancies(except the optional mpg123 or SOX or mplayer for sound support)
+Kaithem includes almost all dependancies(except the optional mpg123, SOX, mplayer, or GStreamer for sound support)

 In addition, Kaithem provides TLS/SSL encryption, user management, and serves as a basic IDE to create web pages that can interact with your